h5py/h5py/README.txt

  --pyrex-force   Recompile all pyx files, regardless of timestamps.
  --no-pyrex      Don't run Pyrex, no matter what

- --hdf5=path     Use alternate HDF5 directory (contains bin, include, lib) --api=<n>       Specifies API version.
-Only --api=16 is currently allowed.
+ --hdf5=path     Use alternate HDF5 directory (containing bin, include, lib) --api=<n>       Specifies API version.
+Only --api=16 is currently useful.
  --debug=<n>     If nonzero, compile in debug mode.
 The number is
                  interpreted as a logging-module level number.
 Requires Pyrex for recompilation.